Tree-Like Shortcuttings of Trees: Low treewidth shortcuttings

 \subsubsection{Hop-diameter 2}

-\begin{lemma} For every tree metric $M_T = (T, \delta_T)$ induced by a tree $T$ there is a $1$-spanner $H_2$ with hop-diameter 2 and treewidth $O(\log{n})$. \end{lemma} \begin{proof} Consider the following recursive construction due to \cite{Sol13,AS24,NS07} which produces a set of edges $E_2$ of $H_2$.
+\begin{lemma} For every tree $T$ there is a shortcutting $H_2$ with hop-diameter 2 and treewidth $O(\log{n})$. \end{lemma} \begin{proof} Consider the following recursive construction due to \cite{Sol13,AS24,NS07} which produces a set of edges $E_2$ of $H_2$.
 Take a centroid vertex $v$ of $T$ and add an edge between $v$ and every other vertex of $T$ to $E_2$.
 Recurse on each subtree of $T \setminus v$.
 Stop whenever $T$ is a singleton.